06 Nov Radha Kunda story for children

 “O the holy rivers, please come here at once!”

 The next moment, celestial forms of personified holy rivers appeared, standing with folded palms in front of Krishna.
 They wore beautiful colorful saris and shining crowns on their heads.
 They introduced themselves by their respective names: Ganga, Yamuna, Sarasvati, Sarayu, Kaveri … Then in front of everyone, the holy rivers started to transform into their watery forms and began to fill up the hole in the ground made by Krishna`s heel.
 The hole began to widen and expand until it turned into a vast lake.
-Krishna entered into a lake and dived several times in its holy waters.
+Krishna entered a lake and dived several times into its holy waters.
 When He came out of the water, He laughed mischievously at the gopis.

 “I am purified now, but what about you?”